Personal Improvement

 Americans are not saving enough money.

-This is a shocking statistic but not necessarily surprising when you consider that 78% of us are living paycheck to paycheck.
+The statistics above are shocking but not necessarily surprising when you consider that 55% to 73% of Americans are living paycheck to paycheck.
 You can’t be financially stable if you’re not saving.

 1. An Emergency Isn’t a Catastrophe: High Urgency